UPDATED: Tuesday, March 31, 9:44 a.m.

 TOPS meeting: 9 a.m. weigh-in, 10 a.m. meeting at Chatham Heights Baptist Church, 1235 Chatham Heights Rd., Martinsville.
 (Every Tuesday).

 Chair aerobics: 9 a.m. at Spencer-Penn Centre with Judi Perrin.
-This is a 45-minute exercise with strength building and fun. $5 fee.
+This 45-minute exercise builds strength and is fun. $5 fee.
 (Every Tuesday).

 Bingocize: 10 a.m. at Spencer-Penn Centre.
 Play Bingo and prevent falls with simple exercises.
 This class is free.
-(Every Tuesday).
+(Every Tuesday and Thursday).

 Preschool story time: 11:15 a.m. at Collinsville Library.
 This program is for children ages 2-6.
 Stories, songs, games, crafts, and learning.
 (Every Tuesday).